ryanbrainard/shoehorn/README.md

 ##Adding Shoehorn to an App

-###Create a Mapping File

-To add Shoehorn to an app, first create a `shoehorn.map` mapping file in the root directory of the application.
+###Setup Mappings

-In this file, list the environment variables that should be mapped to system properties.
+To use Shoehorn with an app, mappings need to be created from environment variables to system properties.
-You can optionally map the name of environment variable to a different system property name by specifying the new name after an `=` sign.
+These mappings are simply name-value pairs.
+If nothing is specified on the right-hand side of the equals sign, the environment variable will simply be mapped to a system property with the same name.
 Additionally, the same environment variable can be mapped to multiple system properties by listing multiple new names delimited by spaces.

-Here is an example mapping file:
+Example mappings:

     ENV_VAR_TO_MAP_AS_IS
     ENV_VAR_TO_MAP_TO_A_NEW_NAME=new.name.as.system.property
     ENV_VAR_TO_MAP_TO_MULTIPLE_NEW_NAMES=new.name.as.system.property another.name.as.system.property

+The mappings can provided to Shoehorn either as environment variables starting with `SHOEHORN_MAP`, as an argument to the agent, or both.
+Multiple mappings can be can be placed on the same line with `;` delimiters.
+For example, to set the mappings above as envronment variables:

+    export SHOEHORN_MAP_MULTI="ENV_VAR_TO_MAP_AS_IS;ENV_VAR_TO_MAP_TO_A_NEW_NAME=new.name.as.system.property"
+    export SHOEHORN_MAP_SINGLE="ENV_VAR_TO_MAP_TO_MULTIPLE_NEW_NAMES=new.name.as.system.property another.name.as.system.property"

+Notice how the mappings can all be lumped into one environment variable delimited by `;` or configured separated.

 ###Adding the Java Agent

-Once the mapping file is place, just add `shoehorn.jar` as a Java Agent when launching the app:
+Once the mappings are place, just add `shoehorn.jar` as a Java Agent when launching the app:

-    java -javaagent:shoehorn.jar [rest of args for launching the app...]
+    java -javaagent:shoehorn.jar[optional mappings] [rest of args for launching the app...]

 `shoehorn.jar` can be created independently or integrated into the app's Maven build, as described below.